What is Meditation

 the nearer do we get to understanding Him."

-Why, then, do I write as I do - with so many words and concepts?
+Here comes then the third contradiction: Why do I write as I do - with so many words and concepts?
 I think this urge to verbalize was a gift given to me by the suffering I went through as a younger man.
 The intellect was trying to find a way out of the maze of unease and confusion, and it indeed contributed to that crusade.
 In this sense I 'own' both suffering and happiness.

 The lover's warmth, the penetrating depth of his voice,